 Vinay Koshy: How would you stand out when pitching the media?
 Most editors get hundreds, if not more, by way of pitches, how would you aim to stand out when you know very little about the actual editor and the interests other than what is published in the magazine?

 The point is that some of this will turn into duplicate content if you take it and then put it directly on your site.
 And again, that’s a whole other debate about, is duplicate content of it.
 I don’t think it is; some people do.
 That’s another podcast discussion.
-You should keep your best writing for your web site.
+You should keep your best writing for your website.
 If you want to do this other strategy where you write content and you know that you get a follow link fine.
 I don’t think that you should do it for a bunch of no-follow links.
 I don’t think that most PR practitioners are having this conversation with their clients.
-And again, I think it’s negligent.
-It is important to understand this because you can’t ask a client to put out their best thought leadership content for a no-follow link and not understand what that means.
+I think it’s negligent.
+It is important to understand this because you can’t ask a client to publish their best thought leadership content for a no-follow link and not understand what that means or the SEO implications of that.
 You can’t work in digital PR and have zero understanding of SEO or what that entails in your broader digital marketing strategy.
 And so much of the traditional PR industry is still operating with their head in the sand about that.
 And I think that they need to have those skill sets work together as a fundamental component of your B2B content marketing strategy.